Rush Limbaugh having more fun than a human being should be allowed to have.

 If I'm wrong, I'll apologize.

-To not go on defense, but to stay on offense about it.
+This is the way to fight this stuff, to not go on defense, but to stay on offense about it.

 When we come back, we'll start with what's happening here to Geraldine Ferraro right after this.

-Well, I think the Republicans are staying quiet on this for the most part, because it's just another example of the chaos that has been created out there, ladies and gentlemen, by us.
+Well, I think the Republicans are staying quiet on this for the most part because it's just another example of the chaos that has been created out there, ladies and gentlemen, by us.

-You and I are working together to create chaos, Operation Chaos, and it's even been in the Huffington Post today, it's been acknowledged, the limbaugh effect is working and will continue to work throughout the rest of these primaries and the Democrat campaign.
+It's been acknowledged the Limbaugh Effect is working and will continue to work throughout the rest of these primaries and the Democrat campaign season.

-Uh this is a comment that got it all started.
+This is a comment that got it all started.

-If Barack Obama were a white man, would we be talking about this as a potential real problem for for Hillary?
+If Barack Obama were a white man, would we be talking about this as a potential real problem for Hillary?

 If he were a woman of any color, would he be in this position?